-9.2 The Re-Engagement Program and Assessment
+9.2 Alternative School-Based Programs and Assessment

-Students who are involved the JBHS Re-Engagement Program still need to be part of the school assessment process.
-Teachers will be updated via Sentral messaging and published lists when students enter or exit the Re-Engagement Program.
+Students who are involved alternative school-based programs still need to be part of the school assessment process.
+Teachers will be updated via Sentral messaging and published lists when students enter or exit programs.

-When a student is involved in Re-Engagement, the following procedures for assessment apply:
+When a student is involved in alternative school-based programs, the following procedures for assessment apply:

-- The assessment task will be provided by the classroom teacher to Re-Engagement staff.
+- The assessment task will be provided by the classroom teacher to program staff.
 This will include an Assessment Notification and the task itself in sufficient time to allow for appropriate differentiation.
 This will be at least two weeks before the task is due.
-The Re-Engagement teacher will issue the notification and assessment task to students in the Re-Engagement class. - The Re-Engagement Teacher will liaise with the LST to organise Disability Provisions for those students entitled to them. - The assessment task will be conducted by the Re-Engagement Teacher, after differentiation where appropriate. - The completed assessment task will be returned to the classroom teacher for marking.
+The program teacher will issue the notification and assessment task to students in the program. - The program teacher will liaise with the LST to organise Disability Provisions for those students entitled to them. - The assessment task will be conducted by the program teacher, after differentiation where appropriate. - The completed assessment task will be returned to the classroom teacher for marking.
 The attempt should be marked, and marks recorded and reported, in the same manner as all other attempts from the remainder of the cohort.

-When a student has recently returned from Re-Engagement, the following procedures for assessment apply:
+When a student has recently returned from an alternative school-based programs, the following procedures for assessment apply:

 - The assessment task will be provided to the faculty LST Representative for assistance, including differentiation.
-The LST Representative will be informed of the recent return of the student from Re-Engagement so that provisions can be made for the student to fairly access the task and demonstrate the achievement of relevant outcomes. - As negotiated, the student may complete the assessment task with LST support or as a part of the main cohort of students.
+The LST Representative will be informed of the recent return of the student from the program so that provisions can be made for the student to fairly access the task and demonstrate the achievement of relevant outcomes. - As negotiated, the student may complete the assessment task with LST support or as a part of the main cohort of students.
 This will depend on the anticipated level of assistance required and the individual situation of the student.
 Again, this will be decided in consultation with LST staff. - The attempt should be marked by the classroom teacher, and marks recorded and reported in the same manner as all other attempts from the remainder of the cohort.